KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS16.0.md

 comments: true
 ---

 Here's my build of LineageOS 16.0 for Raspberry Pi 4 Model B. It is unofficial and unsupported by the LineageOS team.
 It's for **advanced users** only.
 This build currently uses Google's SwiftShader software renderer so graphics performance is probably not what you'd expect.
-I'd recommend using Pi 4 models with 2GB or 4GB of RAM to run this build.
+Pi 4 model with at least 2GB of RAM is required to run this build.

 <span style="color:#FF0000;">Important!</span> This image includes parts that are licensed under non-commercial license ([Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/)).
 You may use this build freely in personal/educational/etc use.
 Commercial use is not allowed with this build!